-A pioneering sustainable logistics building which upon completion exceeded the Government Criteria Change Bill targets for 2020 and 2050.
+A pioneering sustainable logistics building which upon completion exceeded the UK Governments Climate Change Bill targets for 2020 and 2050 in 2008.
 The development won numerous national and regional sustainability awards and the LEAF Best Sustainable Development Award.

 All materials were chosen for their sustainable properties in quality, durability and recycling potential and the development features environmental innovations ranging from a Biomass power station to the use of kinetic energy plates throughout the building’s infrastructure.